Grandview Shelter 3

 Pets must be kept on a leash at all times.

 Cutting, destroying, digging, removing or possessing any tree, shrub, or other plant is prohibited.
 Digging holes, moving rocks, or constructing viewing platforms is prohibited.
-In no instance will anything be affixed to trees, bushes, or structures.
+In no instance will anything be stapled or nailed to trees, bushes, or structures.
 Any signs or other notices to participants will be a stand-alone, temporary measure only.

 To reach Grandview from Beckley follow I-64 East five miles to Exit 129 B. From Lewisburg follow I-64 West forty miles to Exit 129.
 From either exit, turn right and follow Route 9 North six miles to Grandview.